San Gimignano, Italy is a fun and fascinating place to explore while visiting Tuscany.

 20 Best San Gimignano Things To Do

-Our list features what to see in San Gimignano in one day – or longer!
-We have listed the sights in order so that travelers can create their own Self-Guided Free Walking Tour.
+We’re featuring what to see in San Gimignano in one day – or longer!
+We have also listed the sights in order so you can create your own Self-Guided Free Walking Tour.

 Pin, Save or Bookmark our San Gimignano Travel Guide to plan your vacation to Italy!